 Can I Make This In An Instant Pot Instead?

 Using an instant pot means you can make this taco spaghetti recipe in a fraction of the time.
-If you find yourself without the taco-inspired ingredients, you can just make instant pot spaghetti.
+If you find yourself without taco-inspired ingredients, you can just make instant pot spaghetti.
 It’s still a fabulous meal that only takes a few minutes.

 Got meatballs?
 Throw together instant pot spaghetti and meatballs instead!